 A lost property basket is placed on the bottom shelf of the trolley.
 Please check it weekly.
-Any unnamed lost property at the end of term gets donated to charities.
+Any unnamed lost property at the end of term gets donated to charity.

 Each child has their own named art folder where we store their artwork.
 The folders are kept in the plastic boxes under the art shelves.
-Please feel free to take your child’s art home.
+We send art home at the end of each term but please feel free to take your child’s art home at anytime.

 We promote healthy eating at our centre and we ask you to provide nutritionally healthy food for your child’s morning tea and lunch.
 Please provide morning tea, lunch and a drink of water in named separate containers to be placed on the food trolley.

 Due to increase in food allergies among children, we ask for your support in providing a safe environment for all children by keeping informed about safe food.
 The centre is NUT FREE at ALL times!
 Some other food items may be banned at times depending on the severity of food allergies that children attending the centre may have.
-An unsafe food list is displayed on the centre information board, and updates are sent in the newsletters.
+Any food safety updates will be sent via email and included in the newsletters.
 Special occasion food will be recorded in the daily attendance register.

 Children are most welcome to celebrate their birthdays at the Centre.
 If you want to provide any special food from home please talk to the teachers about our 'special foods' list.
-Parents are most welcome to join us or leave their cameras for us to record the birthday celebration.
-We will also make your child a special playdough cake with candles.
+Parents are most welcome to join their child during meal time for their celebration which will be recorded and uploaded on to their Storypark portfolio.

 The Centre is required to maintain an updated register of all children’s immunisation status.
 When you enrol your child, please bring their Plunket Well Child book or their immunisation certificate.
 If your child is not immunised we require you to provide a letter stating that your child is not immunised.
 If there is an outbreak of an infectious disease you will be notified and in some cases your child might be excluded from the centre if advised by the Ministry of Health.